Herbert Shoubridge

-Major General (Thomas) Herbert Shoubridge CB, CMG, DSO (1871–1923) was a British Army officer who became Commandant of the Royal Military College, Sandhurst.
+Major-General Thomas Herbert Shoubridge CB CMG DSO (15 June 1871 – 27 October 1923) was a British Army officer who became commandant of the Royal Military College, Sandhurst.

 Military career

-Shoubridge was commissioned into the Dorset Regiment as a second lieutenant on 5 March 1893.
+Shoubridge was commissioned as a second lieutenant into the 4th (Militia) Battalion of the Suffolk Regiment on 4 February 1891.
+Two years later, however, he transferred to the Dorset Regiment as a second lieutenant on 5 March 1893.
 He was promoted to lieutenant on 18 June 1896, and took part in the Tirah expedition to the North West Frontier of India in 1897.
 Following the outbreak of the Second Boer War in late 1899, he became deputy assistant adjutant general for the Natal Army.
 He transferred to the Northumberland Fusiliers and was promoted captain on 9 May 1900, and received a brevet promotion as major dated 29 November 1900 in the South African Honours list of 1901.

 After the war ended in June 1902, he became Deputy Assistant Quartermaster General at Headquarters, South Africa Command.
-He was appointed brigade major for the 13th Brigade in 1906 and then served as a general staff officer with Western Command and then Southern Command.
+Promoted in June 1905 to captain, he was appointed brigade major of the 13th Brigade in November 1906 and then served as a general staff officer with Western Command and then Southern Command.

+He was promoted to brevet lieutenant colonel in February 1914, while serving as a GSO2 with the West Lancashire Division of the Territorial Force (TF).

-He fought in World War I as assistant adjutant and quartermaster general for 2nd Army Corps from 1914 and as assistant quartermaster general for 4th Army Corps from 1915.
-He was appointed Commander of 54th Infantry Brigade in France later that year.
-He went on to be General Officer Commanding 7th Infantry Division in 1917 and General Officer Commanding of 42nd (East Lancashire) Infantry Division from 1919 and was then briefly Commandant of the Royal Military College Sandhurst in 1923 before his resignation due to ill health.
+He fought in World War I, receiving promotion to major in September 1914, as assistant adjutant and quartermaster general for 2nd Army Corps on the Western Front from 1914 and as assistant adjutant and quartermaster general for 4th Army Corps from October 1914.
+In March 1915 he was appointed as GSO1 of the 18th (Eastern) Division.
+In December he was promoted to temporary brigadier general and succeeded William Heneker in command of the 54th Infantry Brigade, part of the 18th (Eastern) Division, in France later that year.
+After receiving a promotion to brevet colonel in January 1917 he then went on to be general officer commanding (GOC) of the 7th Division in April 1917, shortly after having received promotion to temporary major general in late March.
+Towards the end of the year he and his division were sent to the Italian Front, where it remained for the rest of the war.

+With the war now over and his division disbanded, Shoubridge, who in January 1919 was promoted to substantive major general, received a new appointment as GOC of the 42nd (East Lancashire) Infantry Division from 1919 and was then briefly commandant of the Royal Military College Sandhurst in July 1923 before his resignation due to ill health.
 He lived at Lawrenny Castle near Kilgetty in Pembrokeshire.